daminals/orcanet-rust/README.md

 ## Running

 The market server requires a bootstrap Kademlia node to connect to.
+Skip this step if you want to connect to an existing network.

 To create a Kademlia network node, first create a public/private key pair